 Worship Sundays @ 11:00am

 One way St. John's celebrates Black History Month is by the choir wearing these beautiful African dashiki gowns.
-For almost 2 decades now, the choir wears them during February honouring our friend, her family, and her story.
+For more than 2 decades now, the choir wears them during February honouring our friend, her family, and her story.

 They were made by Deborah George.